vdobler/ht/README.md

 How does it compare to ...
 --------------------------

-In direct comparison to specialiesd tools like Selenium, Scalatest, JMeter, httpexpect, Gatlin etc. pp. ht will lack.
-Ht's ability to drive a headless browser is totally inferiour to Selenium/Webdriver/YourFavoriteTool.
+In direct comparison to specialized tools like Selenium, Scalatest, JMeter, httpexpect, Gatlin etc. pp. ht will lack.
+Ht's ability to drive a headless browser is totally inferour to Selenium/Webdriver/YourFavoriteTool.
 Ht's capabilities in generating load is far worse than JMeter or Gatlin.

 Ht's strength lies in providing high-level checks suitable to detect problems